MedeirosLD/Polling-Stations-Results-Brazil-2006-2024/README.md

 - browser-native exploration

 That makes it possible to study the fine-grained territorial and social structure of Brazilian voting behavior in a way that is rarely available in public tools.

-## Acknowledgments

-This project stands at the intersection of electoral data engineering, browser GIS, and public-interest political analysis.
-It was built to make complex election data accessible, inspectable, and analytically useful.

 ## License